 So I decided it was time to live a little and to make something that had nothing to do with South Africa but a lot to do with two of my favourite things on earth – champagne and cheese.

 Before we get to the recipe, just a few words about making this dish.
-You will see below that this fondue uses three cheeses – two are the classic fondue cheeses, Emmenthal and Gruyere, but this recipe also adds Camembert or Brie for creaminess.
+You will see below that this fondue uses three cheeses – two are the classic fondue cheeses, Emmental and Gruyere, but this recipe also adds Camembert or Brie for creaminess.
 This breaks the rule about cheese from the same taste families mentioned above but hey, rules are made to be broken.
 I think it works like a charm and takes some of the sharp edge off the overall taste (but do take care to remove as much of the rind as you can as it really does not melt!).
 I also really liked the addition of finely chopped shallot as it added to the depth of flavour rather nicely.
-The recipe calls for brut Champagne, but at the prices you pay for Champagne, and considering we were going to boil it up with a lot of sharp cheese, I did not think it was essential so I substituted a vintage 2000 Spanish Cava and that worked just fine.
+The recipe calls for brut Champagne, but I substituted a vintage 2000 Spanish Cava and that worked just fine.
 A word of advice to those of you who have not attempted a cheese fondue before: when you only have the wine and the melted cheese in the pot, don’t panic if the two remain totally separate (cheese in a lump at the bottom and wine floating on top) – as you stir in the cornstarch they will slowly bind together to make a creamy sauce.
 If you have stirred in all the cornstarch and they are still separate, stir in more cornstarch mixed with water a little at a time until the fondue becomes creamy.
-For dipping, we used baguette cubes, grissini and sliced apples, but I would also have liked to try whole button mushrooms, blanched broccoli florets and possibly cocktail Vienna sausages – maybe next time.
+For dipping, we used baguette cubes, grissini and sliced apples, but next time I would also like to try whole button mushrooms, blanched broccoli florets and possibly cooked cocktail sausages.

 4 teaspoons cornstarch